 5 Non-Communicating-With-Others Ways To Tackle Anxiety

-Choose Healthy: Your daily diet and exercise schedule may the only thing you actually have control over at this particular moment in your life.
+Choose Healthy: Your daily diet and exercise schedule may be the only things you actually have control over at this particular moment in your life.
 At the most transitional time I’ve encountered, my sole focus was my nutrition and gym sessions.
 I’ve learned that feeling good about myself allows me to check one stress factor OFF of my list.
 Otherwise, I would be anxious, overwhelmed, AND having low self-esteem.
 If there is anything you can control, do it.
 Don’t give yourself any additional stress by ignoring basic routines.

 Sit In Silence (In The Dark): Turn off the lights, put away your laptop, ignore your phone, and just sit in s i l e n c e.
 No distractions.
 You don’t have to meditate or listen to a hypnosis tape to rejuvenate.
 Sitting in silence and not thinking about anything (which is super hard btw) will restore your mind, helping you re-focus and calm your core.
 Just lay on your bed, close your eyes, and breath normally.
 I recommend the dark because you aren’t able to judge your appearance in any reflection, or judge how messy your room is.